-The soft tissue surgeries usually would include a lengthening of the Achilles tendon, releasing of the plantar fascia as well as tendon transfers.
+The soft tissue surgery usually would include a lengthening of the Achilles tendon, releasing of the plantar fascia as well as tendon transfers.
 These procedures are usually done in conjunction with bony procedures such as calcaneal osteotomies (to lower the heel bone and get it more under the leg itself), as well as metatarsal osteotomies.
-These procedures usually involve either cutting or fusion of the bones, and placement of fixation devices to allow the bones to heal.
+This procedure usually involves either cutting or fusion of the bones, and placement of fixation devices to allow the bones to heal.
 Healing time is usually at least 6-8 weeks and usually the patient must be non-weight bearing during the healing process.

 This type of surgical correction is usually reserved for the more difficult, painful and deformed feet.
 It can require more surgeries down the line.
 This procedure is usually the last resort after all other modes of treatment have been exhausted (except in children where it is usually best to treat the deformity early).

 There are many different degrees of high arched feet and this procedure should be left for the more extreme cases.